-You’ll have ready-to-eat spaghetti squash on the table in less than hour.
+You’ll have ready-to-eat squash on the table in less than an hour.

-It all starts by halving your squash and scooping out your seeds, which I love to do with an ice cream scoop for efficiency.
+It all starts with halving the squash and scooping out the seeds, which I love to do with an ice cream scoop for efficiency.

 Then, it’s into the oven to roast.
 You can either go for an oil-free version with some water added to the pan for moisture, or – my preferred – brush the inside with a little oil and sprinkle of salt and roast in a 400-degree oven for 45 minutes or until fork tender.